databrary/presentations/jlsc-15/jlsc.md

 ### Enticing Contributors: Data Privacy and Community Outreach (Rick?
 Drew?)

+In order to attract data deposits, Databrary has had to confront some the potent barriers to sharing.

+#### Securely sharing identifiable research data
+- Videos are identifiable
+    + Can't be anonymized without undermining/destroying data reuse value.
+    + How to share while maintaining participant privacy
+    + Concerns especially significant when considering infants and children, the main focus of Databrary's initial target research community.
 - IRB and privacy concerns that needed to be addressed - community building that follows from this
 -  Privacy concerns impact the curation process in that video data has identifiable data and so that would either need to be reviewed for access or completely redacted before being ingested.
 Ensuring proper access restrictions was also an important component in contributor buy-in.
 - What to share?
 When to share?
 Who should share?